muratk5n/thirdwave/en/README.md

 ---

-TFI Global: "Greece played absolutely smart throughout the Ukraine war, and now it’s richer than ever..
-Greek shipping companies have devised a smart plan to evade European sanctions.
+TFI Global: "Greek shipping companies have devised a smart plan to evade European sanctions.
 From the Russian port of Kavkaz which lies on the north of the Black Sea, Greek ships have loaded oil from the Russian ships.
 The move effectively camouflaged Russian oil.
 Greece ships were also engaged in ship-to-ship transfers.
 Greece has earned billions of dollars of revenue from this exercise"

 ---